What is Protein?

 A low-carb diet is defined in a variety of ways.
 Most people consume less than 150 grams of carbohydrates per day, and some consume as little as 20 grams.

-Eating more veggies is usually a good idea; whether you’re on a low-carb diet or not, overall helps reduce cardiovascular disease and lower blood pressure.
+Eating more veggies is usually a good idea; whether you’re on a low-carb diet or not, overall help reduce cardiovascular disease2 and lower blood pressure.

 Nuts are a good source of carbs, and low carbs nuts are loaded with important nutrients.
 It may also help you reduce inflammation, reduce cholesterol, reduce the risk of heart attack, and help with weight gain.

-Adding plain yogurt to your diet is much beneficial to overall health.
+Adding plain yogurt to your diet is much more beneficial to your overall health.

 Yogurt is a good protein source, and eating protein is all that you need.
 Yogurt has a high protein content, with around 14 grams per 8 ounces.